-19th Summer Olympic Games 1968.
-History of the Summer Olympic Games
+19th Summer Olympics 1968.
+History of the Summer Olympics

-5531 athletes from 112 countries arrived in the capital of Mexico, which was the first original record of the Games.
-For the first time the Olympic Games were held in Latin America.
-For the first time the Olympic Games were shown on TV all over the world: Olympic competitions more than half a billion people on all continents of the world could watch on television at the same time.
+5,531 athletes from 112 countries arrived in the capital of Mexico, which was the first unique record of the Games.
+For the first time, the Olympic Games were held in Latin America.
+For the first time, the Olympic Games were shown on television around the world: olympic competitions More than half a billion people on all continents of the world could simultaneously watch on television.

-The Olympics were preceded by serious debate about whether the conditions of the highlands in which the capital of Mexico is located are not harmful.
-Sports competition in all types of competitions, characteristic of the previous Olympics, has become even more aggravated in Mexico City.
-The number of high-class athletes in the teams of most countries has increased.
-The competitions of the XIX Olympiad were very different high level results: 76 Olympic records were set, of which 28 exceeded world records.
-Athletes set 30 Olympic records in 36 events included in the program of the Games, and in 14 events they improved their previous world achievements.
-Results of the Games in athletics surpassed the wildest predictions.
-Who could have imagined that in Mexico City a jump of 8 meters 90 centimeters would be made, six triple jumpers would conquer the line of 17 meters, and the world record in the 400 meters hurdles would be improved immediately by a second?
+The Olympics were preceded by serious debate about whether the high altitude conditions in which Mexico's capital is located were harmful.
+Sports competition in all types of competitions, characteristic of the previous Olympics, became even more intense in Mexico City.
+The number of high-class athletes on teams in most countries has increased.
+The competitions of the XIX Olympiad were very different high level results: 76 Olympic records were set, 28 of which exceeded world records.
+The athletes set 30 Olympic records in 36 events included in the Games program, and improved previous world achievements in 14 events.
+Games results in athletics exceeded our wildest forecasts.
+Who could have imagined that in Mexico City there would be a jump of 8 meters 90 centimeters, six triple jumpers would reach the 17-meter mark, and the world record in the 400-meter hurdles would be improved by a second?
 Swimmers set 23 Olympic records, including 6 world records.
-Weightlifters - 18, of which 3 exceed the world.
-Arrows - 5 Olympic and 2 world.
+Weightlifters - 18, of which 3 exceed the world weight.
+Shooters - 5 Olympic and 2 world.
 Cyclists - 3 world records.
-The overall first place in the unofficial team standings was taken by US athletes 107 medals: 45 gold, 28 silver and 34 bronze.
+Overall first place in the unofficial team competition was taken by US athletes with 107 medals: 45 gold, 28 silver and 34 bronze.
 This was mainly due to success in swimming and athletics competitions.
-Athletes of the USSR took the overall second place, winning 91 medals: 29 gold, 32 silver and 30 bronze.
+USSR athletes took overall second place, winning 91 medals: 29 gold, 32 silver and 30 bronze.

-Romanian athlete Lia Manoliu made her debut at the 1952 Helsinki Olympics when she was twenty years old and placed sixth.
-Four years later, in the Olympic Melbourne, she took eighth place.
+Romanian athlete Lia Manoliu made her Olympic debut at the 1952 Helsinki Olympics when she was twenty years old and finished sixth.
+Four years later, at the Melbourne Olympics, she took eighth place.
 At the Games in Rome, Manoliu received her first Olympic medal bronze.
-Four more years passed, and at the Tokyo Olympics, the Romanian athlete again received a medal, and again a bronze one.
+Another four years passed, and at the Tokyo Olympics the Romanian athlete again received a medal, and again a bronze one.

-There were many phenomenal results at the Mexican Olympics, but the most fantastic record was the result shown by the American Bob Beamon in the long jump 8 meters 90 centimeters!
-He exceeded the world record immediately by 55 centimeters!
-Beamon's record stood for 23 years and is considered one of the most outstanding achievements in the history of the modern Olympics.
+There were many phenomenal results at the Mexican Olympics, but the most fantastic record was the result shown by the American Bob Beamon in the long jump of 8 meters 90 centimeters!
+He exceeded the world record by 55 centimeters!
+Beamon's record lasted 23 years and is considered one of the most outstanding achievements in the history of the modern Olympics.

 Muscovite Boris Lagutin won the title of Olympic boxing champion for the second time.
 Minsk resident Alexander Medved also received a second gold medal.
-The bear did not tolerate the highlands, but when he went into battle with the German Dietrich, he thought only of victory.
-In the midst of the fight, there was a crunch on the carpet.
+The bear did not tolerate high altitudes well, but when he went out to fight the German Dietrich, he thought only about victory.
+In the midst of the fight, a crunching sound was heard on the carpet.
 Dietrich stopped.
-He looked in amazement at the Bear, who "calmly" set his finger on his hand.
+He looked in amazement at Bear, who was “calmly” setting his finger on his hand.
 Alexander did not even think of turning to the services of doctors.

-To the admiring exclamations of the audience, Alexander Medved rushed to the attack and spent the end of the fight in a manner inherent only to him, when he was looking for the most active and convincing denouement.
+To the admiring exclamations of the spectators, Alexander Medved rushed to the attack and spent the end of the fight in his characteristic manner, when he is looking for the most active and convincing outcome.

-Fencer from Minsk Elena Novikova (Belova) won two gold medals in personal and team competition.
-In none of the ratings published on the eve of the Olympics, her name was not, but she was the only fencer to be awarded two gold medals.
+Fencer from Minsk Elena Novikova (Belova) won two gold medals in personal and team competitions.
+Her name was not included in any of the rankings published on the eve of the Olympics, but she was the only fencer awarded two gold medals.

-A brilliant result 17 meters 39 centimeters, the world record in triple jump was set by Viktor Saneev from Tbilisi.
+A brilliant result - 17 meters 39 centimeters, a world record in the triple jump - was set by Viktor Saneev from Tbilisi.

-It was his first of three Olympic victories.
-Leonid Zhabotinsky from Kiev, who became the champion among heavyweight weightlifters, also received the second medal.
+This was his first of three Olympic victories.
+Kiev resident Leonid Zhabotinsky also received the second medal, becoming the champion among heavy weight weightlifters.

-The second gold medal in kayaking was won by the champion of the Tokyo Games, Lyudmila Pinaeva.
-In Mexico City, she won the single kayak competition, then, together with Antonina Seredina, became the bronze medalist in the double kayak rowing.
-IN sailing Navy officer Valentin Mankin from Kiev was head and shoulders above his rivals on Finn-class ships.
+Tokyo Games champion Lyudmila Pinaeva received the second gold medal in kayaking.
+In Mexico City, she won the single kayak competition, then, together with Antonina Seredina, became a bronze medalist in the double kayak.
+IN sailing Navy officer from Kiev Valentin Mankin was head and shoulders above his rivals on the Finn class ships.

-American Richard Fosbury revolutionized the high jump by achieving victory in a hitherto unknown way: the back jump.
+American Richard Fosbury revolutionized high jumping by achieving victory in a hitherto unknown way: by jumping backwards.
 Until then, everyone performed jumps sideways or chest forward.
-Now all high jumpers jump in a style called the Fosbury Flop.
+Now all high jumpers perform the jump in a style called the Fosbury Flop.

-ALL WINNERS OF THE USSR TEAM AT THE GAMES-1968
+ALL WINNERS OF THE USSR TEAM AT THE 1968 GAMES

 Gold medals (29)